Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

     .. group-tab:: networkx

         When given a networkx graph as input, the user must also provide the two disjoint node sets as numpy arrays.
-The mod will return the matching as a networkx graph (a subgraph of the input).
+The Mod will return the matching as a networkx graph (a subgraph of the input).

         .. testcode:: bipartite_matching_nx